jianqiucao/EE367L/Lab3/Lab3.md

      `fg`
      `Crtl-C`

 - Stage 1:

   **Have the server execute “ls” whenever a client tries to connect to it.
 The “ls” should output to the console. **

   -- Add `execl("/usr/bin/ls", "ls", (char *)NULL);` in the child process in server.c

+- Stage 2:

+  **Have the output of “ls” is sent back to the client, where it is displayed.  **